Please enable JavaScript to ensure auto alt text generation works properly

 Conversational AI and chatbots

-AI-powered chatbots handle initial screening questions, schedule interviews, and answer candidate FAQs 24/7, improving candidate experience while reducing recruiter workload.
+AI-assisted chatbots handle initial screening questions, schedule interviews, and answer candidate FAQs 24/7, improving candidate experience while reducing recruiter workload.

 Maintaining candidate experience while screening thousands